5 Habits to Change Before You Get out of Debt

 Prepare yourself for a debt-free life

 Going from deep-in-debt to debt-free isn't a quick or easy process, but it's doable.
-It starts with changing the way you think about debt.
-If you want to get out of debt and stay out, these are some things you must do.
+It starts with changing the way you think about debt and the way you approach your finances in general.
+If you want to get out of debt and stay out for good, these are some financial habits you must change.

-Start by figuring out where your debt stands.
-One of the quickest ways is to calculate your debt-to-income ratio, a number that tells you how much of your income goes toward paying debt.
+The first step is to figure out how much debt you have and how your debt is impacting your finances.
+One of the quickest ways is to measure your debt-to-income ratio, a number that tells you how much of your income goes toward paying debt.
 High debt-to-income ratios indicate that you're overwhelmed with debt.
 You might not need a calculator to tell you that, but seeing the facts and figures will help you come to terms with how much debt you really have.

-Many people wind up in debt because they spend more money than they actually bring in.
+Many people wind up in debt after consistently spending more money than they were bringing in.
 Theoretically, it sounds impossible, but if you factor in credit cards and loans as spending instruments, you'll see how easy it is for your spending to exceed your income month after month.

-If you want to pay off your debt, you'll have to reduce your spending below your income.
-That may mean cutting out some frills, but you'd be surprised at how quickly and easily you can adjust your lifestyle.
+If you want to pay off your debt, you'll have to reduce your spending below your income so you'll have some extra money to chip away at your balances.
+That may mean cutting out some of frills you enjoy, but you'd be surprised at how quickly and easily you can adjust your lifestyle.

 It's easy to convince yourself that you "need" to purchase a new tv or that you "need" to go on vacation.
 The truth is, there aren't that many true needs in life.
 You need food, shelter, clothing, transportation, and things like that.
-You want steak, a nice house in the suburbs, designer labels, a luxury car, and so on.
+You want steak, a nice house in the suburbs, designer labels, and a luxury car, for example.